glbgit/FlutterDragDropApp/README.md

 Upon registration, every user is added to a Firestore collection called `users`, that saves a document for each of them.
 The user document contains profile information.
 It also tracks every movement in the user grid, by updating a personal field `shapes` that maps the objects onto the grid.

+## Test

+To test the app reach me at giulio.lobello@outlook.com.